 You may think that all concrete residential driveways are essentially the same.
 After all, they look similar and all need to support the weight of vehicles, right?
 But the number of inches of concrete we choose when installing a concrete driveway can actually have a large impact on the long-term health of your driveway.
 This in turn determines whether or not you’re getting a good deal on the driveway.

-Below, we’ll let you know how thick your driveway should be.
+Below, our South Jersey contractors will let you know how thick your driveway should be.
 As well, we’ll let you know when concrete thickness won’t help, and what you can do to increase the strength of your driveway anyway.

 Concrete slab thickness will vary depending on what you use your driveway for.
 For instance, commercial driveways often need to withstand heavy vehicles, whereas a residential driveway will typically only need to withstand the weight of one or two passenger vehicles.

 This means that residential driveways generally only need to be four inches thick.
 That said, we’ll discuss your driveway needs with you to determine if you need more thickness.
 The biggest determining factor is your soil: some soil types are rougher on concrete than other soil types.
 There may also be some areas where the concrete needs to be thicker.

 Commercial driveways generally need at least six inches.
 This minimum requirement doesn’t increase for industrial businesses, but if there are regularly larger trucks on your driveway you may need to get more reinforcement to prevent long-term structural issues.

 While the actual level of thickness may vary between driveways, the minimum you should expect is anywhere from 4-6 inches.